fzzzy/mumulib/README.md

 type RenderFunc = (el: HTMLElement, state: object) => HTMLElement;

-do_dialog(dialog_id: string, path: string, render: RenderFunc) => HTMLElement: Fetch the state at path, call the render function, set the contents of the <dialog> element with the id dialog_id to the result of the render function, and display the dialog.
+do_dialog(dialog_id: string, path: string, render: RenderFunc) => HTMLElement: Fetch the state at path, call the render function, set the contents of the &lt;dialog&gt; element with the id dialog_id to the result of the render function, and display the dialog.